What is Magnesium Chloride

 Magnesium chloride can be utilised in a variety of ways besides being used as either an epsom salt bath substitute, foot soak or a mineral supplement to complement your health.

 Electrolysis is used to transform the chloride into metallic magnesium.

-Finally, it s often used as a garden substitute for magnesium sulfate or Epsom salts as it is commonly known.
+Finally, it is often used as a garden substitute for magnesium sulfate or epsom salts as it is commonly known.
 Plants often have a magnesium deficiency and a light sprinkling of either salt helps to give the plants vital nutrients.

 Supplements can be taken in tablet, capsule or powdered form.
 Magnesium oil can also be applied topically.
 The amount of magnesium required will vary according to age and need.
 Any regular dose of magnesium chloride should be taken to complement your dietary needs Typical doses for adults can range between 200 and 500 mg of magnesium.
 The dosage should help you to meet your Recommended Dietary Allowance (RDA) as determined by the Office of Dietary Supplements in the United States.

 Proper dosage will be reliant upon the individual's age and personal circumstances.
 Suffice to say that as we age we need a larger daily intake.
 Babies under six months need as little as 30 milligrams per day while adults over 50 may need as much as 420 milligrams per day.
 Given the vast differences in recommended dietary allowance, it is recommended that all supplements and flakes be kept out of the reach of children

 Buy Organics Online has a wide range of magnesium products for you to choose from.
 Our varied range of flakes, magnesium oils, sprays, liquid magnesium chloride, magnesium supplements and tablets has been sourced from the most reputable magnesium chloride suppliers in the industry.
 Buy magnesium chloride products from Buy Organics Online and experience its therapeutic andremedy benefits first hand